 At the end of every year I also like to review things I’ve tried during the year and say whether I feel they’re worth continuing with.

 - Eating less meat – Yes but I think my family have plateaued on this.
 We’re currently at 2 vegetarian meals a week and one fish based meal a week but, seeing as 19 food items are off the menu in my house, it’s as much as I can push them.
-If you want to read more about my family’s eating habits check out my post on Menu Planning.
+If you want to read more about my family’s eating habits check out my article on Menu Planning.

 - Eating less dairy – Yes.
 Have trialled egg-free muffins but need to up the ante on this.
 I’m more mindful of the amount of dairy I eat, which is the first step at least.